 Through Gladio, NATO deployed neo-Nazis to murder European and Turkish citizens for more than forty years.
 The attacks were blamed—by NATO’s political and mainstream media assets—on far-left terrorist groups such as the Red Brigades.

 Gladio attacks utilised the “strategy of tension” and were used for a variety of purposes.
 These included influencing elections, instilling fear to encourage populations to accept authoritarian policies “for their safety”, and generating propaganda narratives to be used against the Soviet Union or other political opponents.

-Although not part of Gladio, Operation AERODYNAMIC (codenamed CARTEL) was a Gladio-style psychological warfare, terrorist and intelligence gathering operation launched in Ukraine in 1948.
+Although not part of Gladio, Operation AERODYNAMIC (also codenamed CARTEL) was a Gladio-style psychological warfare, terrorist and intelligence gathering operation launched in Ukraine in 1948.
 Under it, the US, UK, Italian and German intelligence agencies worked with the OUN and UPA Nazis.

 The CARTEL and later QRDYNAMIC, PDDYNAMIC and QRPLUMB operations officially continued until the 1990s.
 The intelligence network was built upon the extensive European spy ring operated by German Nazi intelligence official Reinhard Gehlen during the Second World War.
 Gehlen fathered the West German foreign intelligence service (BND) and worked with Western intelligence after the war, assisting in the development of the ratline that facilitated the escape of Nazis such as Klaus Barbie.